AfriyiePhilipAtta/AI-Remote-Sensing-for-Wildfire-Prediction/Research_Report.md

 Spatiotemporal deep learning architectures, specifically the Convolutional LSTM (ConvLSTM) introduced by Shi et al. (2015), have demonstrated strong performance in gridded environmental forecasting by simultaneously encoding spatial structure and temporal dynamics.
 These models are increasingly being applied to fire spread prediction, though applications in West Africa remain rare.
 Gradient Boosting and Random Forest classifiers have independently proven effective for tabular environmental data, making ensemble combinations of spatial and tabular models a natural extension (Abatzoglou and Williams, 2016).

 Class imbalance is a pervasive challenge in fire occurrence modelling.
 Focal loss, introduced by Lin et al. (2017) for dense object detection, has been adapted successfully to address severe positive class underrepresentation in binary classification settings.
-Complementary strategies including SMOTE oversampling (Chawla et al., 2002) and class-weighted training further improve minority class recall without sacrificing overall discrimination.
+Complementary strategies, including SMOTE oversampling (Chawla et al., 2002) and class-weighted training, further improve minority class recall without sacrificing overall discrimination.
 Temporal validation design is equally critical: standard random train-test splits in time series data introduce look-ahead leakage, which inflates apparent model skill and renders reported metrics uninterpretable for operational use.

 ---